-A collaboration exhibition with a poet, Tohko Satonaka.
+A collaborative exhibition with a poet, Tohko Satonaka.

 "What’s the story behind the object?"